Trade Stock Indices

 Learn Stock Indices Trading for Free Tutorials

-Leverage and Margin in Stock Indices Trading
+Leverage & Margin in Indices Trading

-A trader can use leverage of 100:1 which is the default leverage in the online stock index market.
+A trader can use leverage of 100:1 which is the default leverage in the online index market.
 For leverage 100:1 what this means is that a trader can borrow $100 dollars for every $1 dollar that they have in their account.
 Therefore to calculate the total amount that a trader will borrow using leverage 100:1 then a trader will multiply his invested capital by 100 times, therefore if a trader invests $10,000 dollars multiplied by 100 times, then the total amount that a trader can now trade with is a total of $1,000,000.
 This is what makes the online indices market popular - Leverage.

-Now that a trader will be trading on borrowed capital and as with every borrowed capital there is always a security that one must put down before accessing borrowed capital, what is the security for this leveraged amount?
+Now that a trader will be trading on borrowed capital & as with every borrowed capital there is always a security that one must put down before accessing borrowed capital, what is the security for this leveraged amount?

 The security for this leveraged amount is the capital that you open an account with - in this case $10,000 dollars.
-This $10,000 dollars is known as margin - margin is the security for the leverage that you will be using.
-Therefore, in order to continue accessing the leverage or the borrowed capital you must make sure that you do not lose your capital so as to maintain this leveraged amount.
+This $10,000 dollars is known as margin - margin is the security for the leverage that you'll be using.
+Therefore, in order to continue accessing the leverage or the borrowed capital you must make sure that you do not lose your capital so that as to maintain this leveraged amount.

-This is why as a trader you must do everything when it comes to learning about index trading so that you can continue making profit on the stock index market and that way your account balance continues increasing and that way you continue having access to the leveraged amount.
+This is why as a trader you must do everything when it comes to learning about index trading so that you can continue making profit on the index market and that way your account balance continues increasing and that way you continue having access to the leveraged amount.

 As a trader you need to know that just because you have been given 100:1 leverage you do not have to use all of it.
 If you want to trade this market for long you need to keep your used leverage to below 10:1.
 That way you do not blow your account in just a few trades, if you want to follow even better money management you can even reduce your used leverage to a maximum of 5:1 - especially if your capital is $20,000 or $50,000 or $100,000.
-The more capital you have the less leverage you need to use so as to better manage your capital so that you trade longer.
+The more capital you have the less leverage you need to use so that as to better manage your capital so that you trade longer.

-When your broker gives you leverage 100:1 this is known as maximum leverage, because it is the maximum set leverage for your account, but you do not have to use all of this leverage you only need to use about 10:1 or 5:1 leverage, this 10:1 or 5:1 leverage that you will be using is known as Used Leverage.
+When your broker gives you leverage 100:1 this is known as maximum leverage, because it is the maximum set leverage for your account, but you do not have to use all of this leverage you only need to use about 10:1 or 5:1 leverage, this 10:1 or 5:1 leverage that you'll be using is known as Used Leverage.

 Money Management and the Best Leverage to Use

-Example of Leverage and Margin
+Example of Leverage & Margin

-Leverage and Margin Trading
+Leverage & Margin Trading

 On the above account the account balance is shown - $10,905